smeshko/project-rulebook-android/docs/sprint-artifacts/4-8-credit-balance-display-camera.md

 - Task 1: Injected CreditRepository into CameraViewModel, added creditBalance to CameraUiState, observing credits reactively via Flow.
 Tests added and passing.
 - Tasks 2-5: Created CreditsDisplay composable in core/designsystem with pill shape, semi-transparent backgrounds, plural string support, warning state (orange) for 1 credit, and error state (red) for 0 credits.
 Tests added and passing.
+- Task 6: Integrated CreditsDisplay into CameraScreen at top-right position (opposite flash toggle).
+Credits display is always visible when camera is active.

 ### File List